M17-Project/TR-9/README.md

 This is a complete SW4STM32 project for the TR-9 board.

+# Done:
+- Changed the RF switch to HMC546MS8GETR
+- Completely redesigned mainboard, verything done by hand
+- Display and keyboard boards
+- Added 3..5W RF output amplifier

 # TODO:
-- Adjust the antenna PCB trace to match 50ohm impedance
+- Adjust the antenna PCB trace
-- Add 3..5W RF output power amplifier
+- Test and tweak tge 3..5W RF output power amplifier
 - Redraw the schematic and PCB using KiCAD to keep the project 100% open and editable
-- Design a PCB for the keyboard and encoder

 - Implement hardware AES
 - Add a GPS module